Topics on this page:

 You’ll want to pack several essentials for your conference:

-One last thing to keep in mind about nursing conferences: what you get out of them often comes down to what you put into them.
+Keep in mind that what you get out of nursing conferences often comes down to what you put into them.
 That’s why it’s so important to prepare for each conference by identifying your specific goals, planning your itinerary, packing appropriately, and taking advantage of the many networking opportunities.

 But why let the knowledge sharing end with the conclusion of the conference?
 Commit to sharing your learnings with your community (both in-person and online) to maximize the impact of nursing conferences.